uptycslabs/terraform-aws-org-integration/README.md

   * Request Queue (with Dead letter queue)
   * Response Queue (with Dead letter queue)
 * Lambda Function - 1
-  * On trigger, from SQS request queue, it will create an IAM Role in requested child account by attaching following policies:
+  * On trigger, from SQS request queue, it will create an IAM Role in requested child account by attaching the following policies:
     * `policy/job-function/ViewOnlyAccess`
     * `policy/SecurityAudit`
     * `Read-Only (Customer Inline)`